 3. Advantages of Funeral Insurance

 - Immediate cover (with exclusions) – Individuals are covered for the full insured amount from day one, with the exception that only accidental death is covered in the first 1-2 years of the policy.
 This means, for example, if you pass away after 3 years you might receive a payout that is greater than the amount of the premiums you have paid up until that point.
-However, under most policies, you will end up paying more in premiums than the final benefit after approximately 6 years.
+However, in most cases, you will end up paying more in premiums than the final benefit after approximately 6 years.

 - Smaller contributions – Compared to a prepaid funeral (which requires upfront payment of the funeral cost in a lump sum or instalments over a few years), funeral insurance premiums require a much smaller periodic payment.